 Our other honorable mention, Rachel Marlies Napierkowski, was nominated by Timothy Burns for her work, “Reading Between the Lines: On Empathy and Fiction.”
 Rachel’s compelling paper made a challenging philosophical argument approachable.
 Both the paper and her reflective essay demonstrated a sophisticated understanding and appreciation for the necessity of critical evaluation of source material, both supporting and in opposition to the thesis.
 Rachel is a senior Animation major who produced this work for PHIL 4700.

 The Awards Committee – Nataly Blas, Rachel Deras, Jamie Hazlitt, Laura Massa, and Elizabeth Wimberly – chose these entries because they demonstrate advanced information literacy practices, creative use of library collections and services, and clear evidence of significant learning.
 These works will be available in our Digital Commons.
-Dean Kristine Brancolini will present the awards at a special ceremony and reception on Friday, April 28, 2017 at 3:00 p.m. in the Von der Ahe Family Suite on Level 3 of the William H. Hannon Library.
+Dean Kristine Brancolini presented the awards at a special ceremony and reception on Friday, April 28, 2017 in the Von der Ahe Family Suite of the William H. Hannon Library.

 The Undergraduate Library Research Award is generously supported by Thomas Peter Campora (LMU Class of ’66).